See below for more information on each of these events. Nov 1 – Ski swap drop off 6-8pm

 Read more on the 2019 Yellowknife Gold Loppet here, including a trail map, how to register and all the rules.

-Our final on-snow event of the year is the ski duathlon, which follows a “Ski-Run-Ski” format.
-To add to the fun, the course also includes a handful of easily negotiated obstacles.
+This is a fun on-snow event that involves skiing an obstacle course.
 You can enter as an individual or as a team of two or three and enjoy a post-event BBQ in the sun.

 Find details of the 2018 event, including categories and distances, here.